The International School of Samui

 Its curriculum is structured in accordance with the National Curriculum of England.
 The majority of the teaching staff are British and are recruited from the UK.
 The sole language of instruction is English.
 The school has 300 students, both boys and girls from 3 to 18 years of age, currently enrolled from 35 countries.
 It is organised into 4 phases: Early Years, Primary School, Senior School and Sixth Form.

 History of International School of Samui

 ISS was founded in 2007 under its old name of Bluewater by former Headmaster, Mr. Jeremy Lees, a UK Qualified Teacher, ISI International School Inspector and former British Army Officer and Helicopter Pilot.
-As well as Mrs. Victoria Lees, a former languages teacher and translator.
+As well as Mrs. Victoria Lees, a former MFL teacher.
 Mr Lees remains President of the Board of Governors.

 Accreditation

 ISS is accredited by Education Development Trust (EDT) & International School's Quality Mark (ISQM), formally known as CfBT.
 ISS is an accredited Cambridge International Examinations Centre (CiE), Pearson EdExcel Examinations Centre, and member of ISAT (International Schools Association of Thailand).